Answered! Jump to accepted answer.

 I guess I'm asking whether it's safe to substitute << faire >> for other French verbs that I haven't learnt if in English the verb can be replaced with "doing" or "making".

-This relates to:Conjugate faire (je fais, tu fais, vous faites) in Le Présent (Present Tense) -
+This question relates to:French lesson "Conjugate faire (je fais, tu fais, vous faites) in Le Présent (Present Tense)"

 I don't believe "Je fais une maison" is the best way to say "I'm building a house".
 I am not 100% certain myself, but I would use one of the options below: